yash9340/Snake-Water-Gun-GAME/README.md

 The game compares the player’s choice with the computer’s choice and declares the result:

 If both choices are the same, the result is a draw.

 If the player’s choice beats the computer’s choice based on the rules, the player wins.

 If the computer’s choice beats the player’s choice, the player loses.

+## `Continue or Exit`:
-Continue or Exit: After each round, the player is asked if they want to play again.
+After each round, the player is asked if they want to play again.
 They can type '1' to continue or '0' to exit.
 If an invalid input is provided, the game prompts the player to enter a correct option.

 Error Handling: The game includes basic error handling to ensure that only integers (0 or 1) are accepted for the continuation prompt.